Sunday, October 6, 2024

 • This is such a blandly-shot film.
 Not only is it not funny in the slightest, but it has that same ugly orange-blue color scheme that most movies have these days.

 • “Why are you guys so obsessed with hooking up?”
 I’m with you, Kenan.
 That gag is so stupid.
-Also, is it just me, or have we gotten variations of that line in a lot of sketches lately?

 • I have little else to say about this horrible sketch, so here’s a hilarious comment from Jesse Nathan’s review, which I hope he forgives me for borrowing: “Y’know, I know I shouldn’t take this seriously, but honestly, I can’t help but tell everyone here ‘get out of the elevator, you morons!
 I mean, come on, the firefighters are right there!’”.